NithishKannanM/mnist_step_into_NN/README.md

 ## 📌 Future Improvements

-* Add a web-based UI to upload digit images and test predictions
+* Need to add a web-based UI to upload digit images and test predictions
-* Save trained model in `.pkl` and load via API
+* Saving trained model in `.pkl` and load via API
-* Experiment with CNN (Convolutional Neural Network)
+* Experimenting with CNN (Convolutional Neural Network)
-* Extend to Fashion-MNIST
+* Extending to Fashion-MNIST

 ---